 Driving the whole thing was a competition: to determine which (anonymous) local chef’s sandwich was the best, based on a put-your-card-in-a-cup voting system.
 A good crowd showed out in the Commons park of downtown Minneapolis, on a day not too brisk to toss the orange frisbees that were also plates.
 “Were you in it for the free grilled cheese or the free alcohol?” one bearded guy semi-rhetorically asked me.
 Don’t get it twisted: tickets were $60.
 VIP access (which granted a cordoned-off area to sit and eat far, far away from the proletariat) went up to $109 on Eventbrite.

-Makes sense.
+The prices make sense.
 There was an open bar.
 And so many people milling about with so many hard seltzers.
-Nothing unusual there—although local craft beers might want in at some point.
+(Nothing unusual there—although local craft beers might want in at some point.)
 As for the sandwiches?
 Much of what I ate wasn’t too far-fetched, either.
 Definitely no edible gold leaf.
 But also, by the time I got there for the festival’s second session, at 4:30 p.m., many ingredient lists—among those that weren’t discreetly out of the way—had some cheeses crossed out: fontina, Manchego, a four-cheese Mexican blend.
 Maybe that’s why a few sandwich makers didn’t seem entirely forthcoming about what they were making.

 But this was the first year; kinks are understandable.
 The issue might’ve even played to the palates of those who like grilled cheese most.
 “The one at the beginning was the best!” said one attendee.
 She was talking about the #ClassicAF, and she was #SeriousAF.